Silsden Hoard

-The Silsden Hoard is an assemblage containing 27 gold coins of late British Iron Age date and a Roman iron finger ring.
+The Silsden Hoard is an assemblage containing 27 gold coins of the late British Iron Age and a Roman iron finger ring.

 Discovery

 The hoard was discovered in 1998 by Jeff Walbank using a metal detector in a field at Silsden in West Yorkshire, England.
 The hoard was declared to be treasure before being acquired by Bradford Art Galleries and Museums in 2000.
 The hoard is now on display at Cliffe Castle Museum in Keighley, near where it was found.

 Contents of the Hoard

 The Silsden Hoard was found to contain 27 gold staters dating from the 1st century AD.
-Most of the coins were issued by Cunobelinus, at various times throughout his reign.
-Others were issued by his brother Epaticcus.
-Coins of the Corieltauvi were also part of the hoard.
+19 of the coins were issued by Cunobelinus at various times throughout his reign.
+One was issued by his brother Epaticcus.
+Seven coins of the Corieltauvi were also part of the hoard.

-In addition to the coins, an iron finger ring, almost certainly of Roman provenance, was also found.
-The ring contains a gemstone bearing the figure of a man.
-The exact means of how this came to be a part of the hoard are still subject to debate.
+In addition to the coins, an iron finger ring, almost certainly of Roman provenance (particularly Augustan or Julio-Claudian), was also found.
+The intaglio depicts a maenad performing ritual ablutions, and is based on a 4th-century sculpture by Roman sculptor Lysippos of Sicyon.
+Archaeologist Martin Henig has suggested the ring belonged to a member of the court of Brigantine queen Cartimandua.
+The exact means of how the ring came to be a part of the hoard are still subject to debate.